ka215/cdbt/README.md

   * Push to the branch (`git push origin my-new-feature`)
   * Create new Pull Request
 2. Donate
   * If you thought this plugin felt to be useful, you want to cooperate in the development, or would like to contribute, I'm very happy that you make a donation to me.
 The magnitude of the amount of the donation is not a problem.
-Your feelings will become motivation of myself to develop this plugin.
+Your feelings will become motivation of myself to develop this plugin.<br>[PayPal Donations](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2YZY4HWYSWEWG&lc=en_US&currency_code=USD&item_name=)

 ## Thanks to the following: